 The patient is placed in a comfortable supine position with the proposed site for the incision presenting.

 The incision is placed in the right upper quadrant.
 A vertical or transverse incision can be made in a location over the distended colon as indicated from a study of the abdominal roentgenograms.
 Currently it is believed that the opening should be made through the rectus muscle with consideration being given for the span of the ostomy appliance gasket, which should be away from skin folds, bony prominences, or the valley of the umbilicus.
 Marking is further discussed in the section on loop ileostomy.
 The tentative site should be checked with the patient standing and sitting and taking special note of the proximity to the patient's belt line which should be avoided.
-The opening into ...
+The opening into the abdomen, while limited in length, must be large enough to permit easy identification and mobilization of the tightly distended ...